Homemade Marinara Sauce Recipe

 - 3 Large Onions white or yellow, diced

 - ¼ Cup Italian Seasoning

 - ½ Tablespoon Pepper

 Once the onions are caramelized, add the garlic.
-Saute until the garlic is golden too.
+Saute until the garlic is golden, or about 3-5 minutes.

-Add the rest of the ingredients and simmer on low for a couple hours.
-Enjoy!
-Makes about 8 cups of incredible Marinara Sauce!
+Add the rest of the ingredients and simmer on low for for about 2 hours, stirring occasionally.